is-leeroy-jenkins/Mathy/README.md

 ---

 ## ⚖️ Scalers
+- Classes that put features on a common scale by preventing features with larger values from disproportionately influencing the model.

 | Class Name         | Description (concise)       |
 | ------------------ | --------------------------- |
 | Scaler         | Abstract base for scalers.  |